insight-platform/Similari/README.md

 **SORT tracking** algorithm (axis-aligned and oriented boxes are supported) - IoU and Mahalanobis distances are supported.

+**Batch SORT tracking** algorithm (axis-aligned and oriented boxes are supported) - IoU and Mahalanobis distances are supported.
+Batch tracker allows passing multiple scenes to tracker in a single batch and get them back.
+If the platform supports batching (like Nvidia DeepStream or Intel DL Streamer) the batch tracker is more beneficial to use.

 **VisualSORT tracking** - a DeepSORT-like algorithm (axis-aligned and oriented boxes are supported) - IoU and Mahalanobis distances are supported for positional tracking, euclidean, cosine distances are used for visual tracking on feature vectors.